Paraphraser/PiBuilder/README.md

 		Running `sed` like that doesn't change the original.
 Then you can compare the unmodified original with the edited version to see if it is correct.

 	- You will need to decide, case by case, whether you want to adopt a particular "feature".
 An example is at the end of `02_setup.sh` where IPv6 is turned off.
 Do you want IPv6 enabled or turned off?
 	- Another example is the additional packages in `02_setup.sh`.
 They are broken into two groups.
 The first group should almost certainly be installed on all systems.
 The second group is under the "YubiKey" heading but only *some* of those are needed for the YubiKey while others are needed for GnuPG.
-You may not have a YubiKey but that doesn't mean GnuPU can't be useful all by itself.
+You may not have a YubiKey but that doesn't mean GnuPG can't be useful all by itself.

 		> see the excellent [Dr Duh guide](https://github.com/drduh/YubiKey-Guide) if you want to set up a YubiKey and use it to digitally sign your GitHub commits.